xDAnkit/git-masterclass-v1/README.md

 # git-masterclass-v1

-This repo is to give example during the Git Masterclass V1.90
+This repo is to give example during the Git Masterclass V1.1

+# Welcome to Masterclass